To Wong Foo, Thanks for Everything! Julie Newmar: Critical response

-On Rotten Tomatoes, the film has an approval rating of 43% based on 42 reviews.
+On Rotten Tomatoes, the film has an approval rating of 48% based on 46 reviews, with an average rating of 5.4/10.
 The site's consensus states: "To Wong Foo, Thanks for Everything!
 Julie Newmar seeks to celebrate individuality, but is too timid and predictable to achieve its admittedly noble aims."
-On Metacritic, the film has a weighted average score of 60% based on reviews from 24 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 60 based on reviews from 24 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.